 Service Scholars Program (Freshmen Only)

-The program recognizes and rewards high school seniors who demonstrate an ongoing interest in serving the needs of others through a commitment to community service.
-This scholarship program provides awards equal to one-half of the total yearly cost of Fisher’s tuition, fees, and room and board for four years.
+The scholarship is awarded to high school seniors who exhibit a commitment to service through activities in their schools, places of worship, non-profit agencies, and in their communities.
+This scholarship program provides awards equal to one-half of the total yearly cost of Fisher’s tuition, and room and board for four years.
 The Service Scholarship may not be combined with other merit-based scholarship programs available at the College.

 Recipients of the Fisher Service Scholarship will be high school seniors who plan to attend St. John Fisher College directly from high school.
-They will have performed a minimum of 50 hours of community service per year to their community, school or church.
+They will have performed community service throughout the four years of high school in their community, school or church.
 Applications are available in mid-September through the Office of Freshman Admissions.
-Once enrolled at Fisher, Service Scholars are expected to continue their involvement in community service work.
-Upon graduation, students will have a degree in their major field of study and a certificate in Service Leadership, which prepares them to play a leadership role within their community.
+Once enrolled at Fisher, in order to retain their awards while engaged in full-time study as matriculated students, Service Scholars are required to participate in a two-course learning community, attend a community-engaged learning seminar, complete one community-engaged learning course, and make a commitment to community service hours.
+Upon graduation, students will have a degree in their major field of study and a Certificate in Service Leadership

 For more information on program requirements, please visit the Service Scholars Program page.